johnmathews/johnmathews.github.io.old/content/articles/20170430_aeternity_ico.md

 Image: src="/images/aeternity_logo.png" alt="AEternity blockchain"
 Summary: I participated in phase 1 of the AEternity ICO by converting Sterling to AEons via Ether.
 I tried several exchanges and chose the quickest, cheapest conversion method.

 On April 3rd, I happened to be Googling digital currencies and blockchain innovations when I came across the [AEternity website](http://www.aeternity.com) and skimmed their [white paper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf).
 The project is ambitious, like many crypto projects, but seems well organised.
 The team is well known in the space.
-There is a clear plan to develop the project and create a blockachain technology that, if successful, could bring.a step change in the use of digital currencies for high volume low value transactions, and the viable implementation of smart contracts.
+There is a clear plan to develop the project and create a blockchain technology that, if successful, could bring.
+A step change in the use of digital currencies for high volume low value transactions, and the viable implementation of smart contracts.

 ## The ICO